I’m not going to sit here and try to convince you that spaghetti squash will flawlessly fill the void left behind by regular noodles.

 - Juicy 4-Ingredient Salsa Verde Chicken Bake

 - Easy, Healthy Sheet Pan Sausage and Vegetables

-Sliced cherry tomatoes can bring a pop of red to this green-hued plate.
+Sliced cherry tomatoes can bring a pop of red to this green-hued plate, or you can make our version with sun-dried tomatoes and feta!
 How will you brighten up your meal?
 Share your colorful ideas in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.